h3mx/undostres/README.md

 >Write down Dockerfile

-You can find the Dockerfile instructions in the [Dockerfile](https://github.com/h3mx/undostres/blob/master/Dockerfile) in the root repo, it's possible to clone the repo and build the image and running in your local machine.
+You can find the Dockerfile instructions in the [Dockerfile](https://github.com/h3mx/undostres/blob/master/Dockerfile) in the root repo, it's possible to clone the repo, build the image and test it in your local machine.

 Note: I'm not claiming be the owner of the code of the Go app but it helps me